euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

    Direct Numerical Simulations (DNS) of the Navier Stokes equations is a valuable research tool in fluid dynamics, but there are very few publicly available codes and, due to heavy number crunching, codes are usually written in low-level languages.
-In this work I describe a pure Python DNS code that nearly matches the performance of pure C for thousands of processors and billions of unknowns.
+In this work a ~100 line pure Python DNS code is described that nearly matches the performance of pure C for thousands of processors and billions of unknowns.
 With optimization of a few routines in Cython, it is found to match the performance of a more or less identical solver implemented from scratch in C++.

+   Keys to the efficiency of the solver are the mesh decomposition and three dimensional FFT routines, implemented directly in Python using MPI, wrapped through mpi4py, and a serial FFT module (both *numpy.fft* or *pyFFTW* may be used).
+   Two popular decomposition strategies, *slab* and *pencil*, have been implemented and tested.

 .. class:: keywords

-   computational fluid dynamics, direct numerical simulations, pseudospectral, python
+   computational fluid dynamics, direct numerical simulations, pseudospectral, python, FFT

 Introduction
 ------------

 Direct Numerical Simulations (DNS) of Navier Stokes equations have been used for decades to study fundamental aspects of turbulence and it is used extensively to validate turbulence models.
 DNS have been conducted on an extremely large scale on the largest supercomputers in the world.
 S. de Bruyn Kops [deBruynKops]_ recently simulated homogeneous isotropic turbulence on a Cray XE6 architecture using a computational mesh with close to 1 trillion nodes (:math:`8192^3`).
 Lee *et al* [Lee]_ simulated a turbulent channel flow on a Blue Gene/Q architecture using a mesh of size :math:`15369 \times 1536 \times 11520`.

-Because of the extremely heavy number crunching implied by DNS, researchers aim at highly optimized implementations running on massively parallel computing platforms.
-The largest known DNS simulations performed today are using hundreds of billions of degrees of freedom.
-Normally, this demands a need for developing tailored, hand-tuned codes in low-level languages like Fortran, C or C++, and with spectral methods the implementations have a reputation for being difficult, resulting in few DNS codes being openly available and easily accessible to the public and the common fluid mechanics researcher.
+All known DNS codes (at least to the  knowledge of the author) running on supercomputers are implemented in low-level languages like Fortran or C/C++.
+These  languages are known for excellent performance in heavy duty number crunching algorithms, which goes a long way to explain the popularity.
+Python, on the other hand, is a scripting language known for being very convenient to work with, but as a research tool more aimed at post-processing, visualization or fast prototyping than high performance computing.
+However, a lesser known fact is that Python is very convenient to program also with MPI, and that as long as number crunching is performed using vectorized expressions, a code may run on thousands of processors at speeds closing in on the optimal low-level codes.

-In this talk I will describe a ~100 line pseudo-spectral DNS solver developed from scratch in Python, using nothing more than numpy and mpi4py, possibly optimized with pyfftw and Cython.
+The purpose of this work is to describe a ~100 line pseudo-spectral DNS solver developed from scratch in Python, using nothing more than numpy and mpi4py, possibly optimized with pyfftw and Cython.
 It is important to stress that the entire solver is written in Python, this in not simply a wrapper of a low-level number cruncher.
 The mesh is created and decomposed in Python and MPI communications are implemented using mpi4py.
-Two popular strategies, slab and pencil, for MPI communications of the three-dimensional Fast Fourier Transform (FFT), required by the pseudo-spectral method, will be described.
-In fact, I will show the entire 5 lines of Python code required to perform a 3D FFT on a massively parallel computer.
+Two popular strategies, *slab* and *pencil*, for MPI communications of the three-dimensional Fast Fourier Transform (FFT), required by the pseudo-spectral method, will be described.

-Performance tests of the pseudo-spectral DNS solver has been conducted on a BlueGene/P supercomputer at KAUST supercomputing laboratory and weak scaling results are shown in the figure below.
-Two MPI decompositions, slab and pencil, are shown respectively in blue and red and a pure C++ solver using the FFTW library with slab decomposition is shown in green.
-Ideal scaling is shown as a black line.
-Scaling is evidenced all the way up to the largest problem in this test, which is for a substantial computational box of size 1024^3.
+In this short paper we will first describe the Fourier transformed Navier Stokes equations that are solved for a triply periodic domain.
+We will then give a brief description of the implementation and show the results of performance tests conducted on a BlueGene/P supercomputer at the KAUST supercomputing laboratory.
+The performance of the pure Python solver, as well as a version optimized with Cython, is compared to a pure C++ implementation.

 Navier Stokes in Fourier space
 ------------------------------